minhanhto09/minhanhto09/README.md

 🎓 I'm a **Master's in Statistical Science** student at Duke University with a **full-tuition scholarship** and **Vingroup Scholarship**.
 I currently work as a teaching assistant (TA) and am an active member of the American Statistical Association (ASA).

-🤖 I'm collaborating with a **chess grandmaster** to develop a **Chess Tutor Chatbot** that provides players with personalized post-game feedback and strategic insights.
+♟️ I'm collaborating with a chess grandmaster to develop a Chess Tutor Chatbot, delivering personalized post-game feedback and strategic insights to learners.

 🧪 During my **internship at Duke University School of Medicine**, I built **end-to-end machine learning pipelines** optimize antibody production for **HIV/AIDS treatment**.
-I presented this project to 200+ scientists at the Duke CFAR Retreat 2024.
+My project was selected for presentation to 200+ scientists at the Duke CFAR Retreat 2024.

-📊 I conducted research on **statistical inference** and **hypothesis testing** at the Vietnam Institute of Mathematics, funded by a **VinIF Vietnam** grant.
+📊  I conducted research on **statistical inference** and **hypothesis testing** at the Vietnam Institute of Mathematics, securing a significant grant from VinIF Vietnam.

-🏆 I was awarded the **National Mathematics Scholarship** from the Vietnam Ministry of Training and Education, recognizing the top **1% of math students** in Vietnam.
+🏆 I was awarded the **National Mathematics Scholarship** from the Vietnam Ministry of Education & Training, recognizing the top **1% of math students** in Vietnam.

 🎲 Outside of work, I enjoy board games, reading, DIY projects, and yoga.